mcimellaro/Assignment1/assignment.md

                [10,  9,  6,  6,  0,  2],
                [ 1,  7,  2,  9,  7,  0]])
     ```
-1. Given two equal length arrays, `x` with some general numeric data, and `b` an array of booleans, write a function that computes the sum of the data in `x` at the same positions where `b` is True, and the sum of the values in `x` at the positions where `b` is false.
+1. Given two equal length arrays, `x` with some general numeric data, and `b` an array of booleans, write a function that computes the sum of the data in `x` at the same positions where `b` is True, and the sum of the values in `x` at the positions where `b` is False.

     ```python
     x = np.array([0,    1,    2,     3,    4,     5])